Torysa (village)

 Torysa is a village and municipality in Sabinov District in the Prešov Region of north-eastern Slovakia.

 History

 In historical records the village was first mentioned in 1265.
+During the 18th century, the village had a local Catholic Bishop.

 Geography

 The municipality lies at an altitude of 449 metres and covers an area of 10.566 km2.
 It has a population of about 1470 people.